YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide (KONO KAGA eDAtion).md

   * Can equip 2 CL guns and has AAGM+1.

 - Description: Everybody was Kung Fu fighting~
->Obscenely slow (pre-Kai), pitiful HP and middling torps at best; Yat Sen is somewhat more interesting, with her double guns and twin AA mount, but her statline is lacking and her skill doesn't affect herself.
+>Obscenely slow (pre-Kai), pitiful HP and middling torps at best; Yat Sen is somewhat more interesting, with her double guns and twin AA mount, but her statline is severely lacking and has the questionable distinction of being tied with Avrora for slowest unit in the game.
-Nothing about these three looks usable, until you start deploying them together - at which point the sisters start hitting as hard as CAs and evade better than DDs, easily outshining most of the T1.5 or T1 in the game.
+Nothing about these three looks usable, until you start deploying them together - at which point the sisters start evading better than basically anyone else in the game, achieveing unrivaled amounts of effective HP while dishing out respectable DPS besides.
-Lots of investment needed and Yat Sen MUST be protected at all costs (hint, place her between Ping and Ning), but worth it.
+Lots of investment needed and Yat Sen MUST be protected at all costs (hint, place her between Ping and Ning), but they're the ultimate stonewall - it's worth it.

 ### Honorable Mention:
 #### ![CL](https://azurlane.koumakan.jp/w/images/6/66/JuneauChibi.png "USS Juneau") [USS Juneau](https://azurlane.koumakan.jp/Juneau)